marcverhagen/cs217b/docs/assignments/assignment1.md

 In general, you do not need to worry about error handling unless where noted otherwise.
 You also do not need to do any unit test, but we do expect that your code runs so you will at least need to do some informal testing.

 Try to make your code follow general Python coding standards (but never blindly follow standards), the easier it is to understand your code the better.

+Finally, use a virtual environment and assume that people using your code will do so too.